sashomasho/monrs/README.md

 * **y** - optional, Y position of the monitor, absolute if provided, same as the offset of the left stating one if omitted

+* **p** - set monitor as primary, can be set to only one monitor

+* **f** - forced

 In the example above the full arguments, without omitting the defaults will be:
 ```
-% monrs 1:270:0:0  2:0:1080:300  0:0:3000:300
+% monrs 1Rx0y0  2Nx1080y300  0Nx3000y300
 ```

-If there isn't an argument for a monitor then that monitor will be turned off.
+If there isn't an argument for an attached monitor then that monitor will be turned off.

 ```
-# For example to switch from dual monitor setup to single display, effectively turning all others OFF:
+# For example to switch from dual monitor setup to single display, effectively turning the other OFF:
 % monrs 0

 ```